Why Choose Us?

 Carefully Selected Tenants

 Your properties are not let to just anybody.
 We want to guarantee that every property is assigned to the right tenants who will ensure your property is cared for.
 All prospective tenants are thoroughly referenced and credit checked.
 In some cases we will also require a guarantor.

-We typically charge 50% of the first month’s rent to secure a tenant but will match any of our ARLA regulated competitors for the tenant find fee.
+We typically charge 50% of the first month’s rent to secure a tenant but will match any of our ARLA Propertymark competitors for the tenant find fee.
 Our monthly management fee thereafter is typically 10%.
-We feel this is competitive particularly for an ARLA regulated letting agent in Glasgow such as ourselves.
+We feel this is competitive particularly for an ARLA Propertymark regulated letting agent.
 We may be open to negotiation dependent on the level of service required.
 We are particularly committed to investment landlords and savings can be made on the smallest of portfolios.

 Levels of Service Offered

 This is our inclusive service, which provides for the following: